Belhaven Brewery: Beers

-Belhaven brew a range of around 20 beers for sale domestically and overseas.
-The biggest and best known in Scotland is Belhaven Best, which was launched in 1991 and by 2001 had become Scotland's best-selling ale, a position it retains to this day.
+Belhaven brew a range of around 20 beers.
 Belhaven Best is widely distributed in Scotland on draught and in cans.
 The brewery's range also includes Belhaven Black Scottish Stout, traditional Scottish ales such as 80 Shilling, St Andrew's Amber Ale, Belhaven IPA and Robert Burns Brown Ale; and in 2014 Belhaven launched a range of speciality craft beers including Twisted Thistle IPA, Speyside Oak Aged Blonde Ale, Craft Pilsner, Scottish Oat Stout and Belhaven Scottish Ale.
-These are available in bottles and in some cases on draught.

-In recent years, Belhaven has introduced a burst of new beer launches as the craft beer movement has developed a great appetite for new styles of beer.
 Launches since 2015 include Intergalactic Dry-Hopped Lager, Bridge to Nowhere Pale Ale and Twisted Grapefruit IPA.
 Many of these beers are hoppier and often stronger than the more traditional beers historically associated with Belhaven.
 In the past, stouts, porters, brown ales, 20/- to 110/- ales (rising at 10/- increments) as well as periodic specials celebrating anniversaries and royal events were brewed at Belhaven.
 Even further back, harvest ales and 2d ales were the brewery's standby.

 A new brewhouse was installed at the ancient brewery in 2012.
 The old mash tun was replaced with a mash conversion vessel and lauter-tun system, which broadens the beer styles that can be brewed there, in particular opening up the possibility of brewing lagers as well as ales.
 The brewhouse was officially opened by Princess Anne on 18 January 2013.

-Belhaven has developed a successful export business, with the USA, Sweden and France being important markets.
-In 2016 Belhaven was "Exporter of the year" at the Scottish Beer Awards.